GOVERNING boards, committees and commissions CALENDAR

 The next meeting of the Measure S Citizens Oversight Committee is scheduled for 6 p.m. on June 4 at city hall.

-The City of Sanger is accepting applications to fill two positions on the committee.
+The City of Sanger is accepting applications to fill three positions on the committee.

 For more information or to pick up an application, contact the city clerk's office, 1700 7th St., call (559) 876-6300 ext.
 1350 or visit the city website at www.ci.sanger.ca.us.